9 Unique Spots in Gothenburg (Göteborg), Sweden

 A maritime floating museum, Maritiman, lies in the middle of the city, presenting 15 exciting heritage vessels in the Göta River.

-On the culinary side, the indoor market Saluhallen, dating back to 1850, is with all its various delights an obvious and budget-friendly option for lunch!
+On the culinary side, the indoor market Saluhallen, dating back to 1850, is, with all its various delights, a straightforward and budget-friendly option for lunch!

 Finally, no Gothenburg visit should exclude a tour of the panoramic Gothenburg Archipelago, Göteborgs Skärgård, which is of outstanding scenic beauty on a sunny day!

-Despite its name, Feskekôrka (or Feskekörka), the Fish Church, is not a church, but an indoor fish market in Gothenburg.
-Nevertheless, it has been named as such, since it has a striking resemblance to a neo-Gothic church.
-You can take a tour to visit the Fish Church where you will get a chance to taste the fish!
+Despite its name, Feskekôrka (or Feskekörka), the Fish Church is not a church but an indoor fish market in Gothenburg.
+Nevertheless, it has been named as such since it has a striking resemblance to a neo-Gothic church.
+You can take a tour to visit the Fish Church, where you can taste the fish!

-Today, it is a popular spot which should be included in any Gothenburg visit – both for its interesting history, unique design and seafood delicacies.
+Today, it is a popular spot, which should be included in any Gothenburg visit – for its interesting history, unique design, and seafood delicacies.

 9 things to do in Stockholm